giis-uniovi/retorch/README.md

 goal is to optimize E2E test execution by reducing both the execution time and the number of unnecessary resource redeployment's.

-NOTE: In this initial version, only the annotations to identify the resources and access modes have been included.
+NOTE: The repository is a work in progress, the initial version only made available the annotations, and currently we're migrating the orchestration module.
 Additional components will be added in future releases.

 ## Contents